One-electron operators

 operator type keyword

-operator labels for each component
+one-electron scalar operator label for each component

 FACTORS

-factors for each component
+factor for each component

 COMFACTOR